Upgrade To a New Release

 Canton is a distributed system, where no single operator controls all nodes.
 Therefore, we must support the situation where nodes are upgraded individually, providing a safe upgrade mechanism that requires the minimal amount of synchronized actions within a network.

-A Canton binary supports multiple protocol versions, and new protocol versions are introduced in a backwards compatible way with a new binary (see version table).
+A Canton binary supports multiple protocol versions, and new protocol versions are introduced in a backward-compatible way with a new binary (see version table).
 Therefore, any upgrade of a protocol used in a distributed Canton network is done by individually upgrading all binaries and subsequently changing the protocol version used among the nodes to the desired one.

-The following recipe is a general guide.
+The following is a general guide.
 Before upgrading to a specific version, please check the individual notes for each version.

 This guide also assumes that the upgrade is a minor or a patch release.
 Major release upgrades might differ and will be covered separately if necessary.